-St. Augustine, Fla -- Florida’s Historic Coast offers accommodations, attractions and tours, dining options and entertainment to suit every taste and budget.
-It doesn’t have to take a fortune to experience the centuries-old city of St. Augustine, the outstanding golf and seaside elegance of Ponte Vedra, and the area’s 42 miles of pristine Atlantic beaches.
+St. Augustine, Fla -- Florida’s Historic Coast offers accommodations, attractions and tours, dining options, and entertainment to suit every taste and budget.
+It doesn’t take a fortune to experience the centuries-old city of St. Augustine, the outstanding golf and seaside elegance of Ponte Vedra, and the area’s 42 miles of pristine Atlantic beaches.
 Before diving in, check out our suggestions for a budget-friendly visit.

 For the budget conscious traveler there’s fun to be had for free or for just $10 or less per person.

 42 miles of unobstructed beaches